ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/setup-stage.md

 # USB-2: SETUP Stage

 At the end of program `usb-1` we received a EP0SETUP event.
 This event signals the *end* of the SETUP stage of a control transfer.
-The nRF52840 USBD peripheral will automatically receive the SETUP data and store it in the following registers: BMREQUESTTYPE, BREQUEST, WVALUE{L,H}, WINDEX{L,H} and WLENGTH{L,H}.
-These registers are documented in sections 6.35.13.31 to 6.35.13.38 of the [nRF52840 Product Specification][nrf product spec].
+The nRF52840 USBD peripheral will automatically receive the SETUP data and store it in the registers BMREQUESTTYPE, BREQUEST, WVALUE{L,H}, WINDEX{L,H} and WLENGTH{L,H}.
 In `usb-2.rs`, you will find a short description of each register above the variable into which it should be read.

+> For in-depth register documentation, refer to sections 6.35.13.31 to 6.35.13.38 of the [nRF52840 Product Specification][nrf product spec].
 [nrf product spec]: https://infocenter.nordicsemi.com/pdf/nRF52840_PS_v1.1.pdf

-The format of this setup data is documented in section 9.3 of the USB specification.
-Your next task is to parse it.
-We will start with the GET_DESCRIPTOR request, which is described in detail in section 9.4.3 of the USB specification.
-All the constants you will need are described in Tables 9-3, 9-4 and 9-5.

-> NOTE: If you'd like to learn more, take a look at Section 9.4, Standard Descriptor Requests, of the USB specification.

 When you need to write some `no_std` code that does not involve device-specific I/O you should consider writing it as a separate crate.
 This way, you can test it on your development machine (e.g. `x86_64`) using the standard `cargo test` functionality.